 Asset Portfolio Growth: The Compensation Committee selected this metric based on the belief that the acquisition of assets and companies that increase various per share metrics, including attributable gold equivalent ounce production, attributable reserves and resources, cash flow, total assets and organic growth from existing assets is an important objective of our strategy and measure of growth and performance.
-The result was a breakthrough payout of 150%.
-As of September 30, 2021, all key portfolio metrics increased on a gross basis; royalty assets increased from 18 to 191 after giving effect to the Company's acquisition of Abitibi Royalties Inc. and Golden Valley Mines and Royalties Ltd. on November 5, 2021.
+The result was a target payout of 100%.
+As of September 30, 2022, all key portfolio metrics increased on a gross basis; royalty assets increased from 191 to 204 after acquiring a royalty on the Côté Gold Project, expanding its royalties on the Beaufor mine, and acquiring a portfolio of royalties in Nevada from Nevada Gold Mines LLC, and three projects underlying our royalties entered into production.